namini40/flutter-state-management-examples/README.md

 ![GitHub](https://img.shields.io/github/license/namini40/flutter-state-management-examples)

 ### what you get from this?
-as a flutter developer I wanted to explore different tools to manage state of an example app ([nasWeather]()) and  find out more about new approaches and usecases.
+as a flutter developer I wanted to explore different tools to manage state of an example app and  find out more about new approaches and usecases.

 **note** that each part is in one of these stages: